 Before we jump into the steps, here’s a caveat: these steps are going to seem too easy, too elementary, and maybe even seem like something you learned in kindergarten.
 BUT the basic rules/steps for getting organized are just that—basic.
 Pick one or two of the suggestions that appeal to you and try them out for a week or two, then see what happens to your paper clutter. 🙂

-Let’s kick the paper clutter out, so we can take back our home offices, rediscover our productivity, and rediscover the joy of working at home!
+Let’s kick the paper clutter out, so we can take back our home offices, restart our productivity, and rediscover the joy of working at home!

 Create an Entrance Barrier

-Cut the amount of paper that enters your home, and you’ll take a huge step toward eliminating paper clutter altogether!
+Cut the amount of paper that enters your home and your office, and you’ll take a huge step toward eliminating paper clutter altogether!

-Here are few tips for creating an entrance barrier to the paper trying to enter your home:
+Here are few tips for creating an entrance barrier to the paper trying to enter your home and office:

 Keep It Out of the House